gioallenxure-dev/E-commerce/ProgressDocs.md

   - _Notes:_ Created section commoponents for the Home Page [**HomeNewArrivalSection**], [**HomeBestSellerSection**], [**HeroCategorySection**], [**HeroFlashSalesSection**], [**HeroSection**], and [**HomeExploreSection**].
 - **ProductData:** Added Data.
   - _Notes:_ Created a seperate JS file to store array informtaion of the product.

+# 🗓️ E-commerce Replica Progress: December 03, 2025

+## ✔️ Finished Replication

+- **Account Page:** Added Page.
+  - _Notes:_ Responsive could do better in mobile view.
+- **Cart Page:** Added Page.
+  - _Notes:_ Responsive could do better in mobile view.
+- **Checkout Page:** Added Page.
+  - _Notes:_ Responsive could do better in mobile view.
+- **Product Detail:** Added Page.
+  - _Notes:_ Responsive.
+Some information were taken from ProductsData to make it dynamic.
+- **Heart and Cart:** Updated file.
+  - _Notes:_ The count for added cart and wishlist now functional using react context.